We held a public consultation between November and December 2016. In September 2017 we made our preferred route

 The scheme in detail

-The A1 Alnwick to Ellingham dualling upgrade involves widening the A1 to dual carriageway along the existing road.
+The A1 Alnwick to Ellingham dualling upgrade involves widening the A1 to dual carriageway along the existing single carriageway road.
 There will be one new junction at South Charlton, connecting the A1, B6341 and B6347.
 Access will be provided for businesses and properties to the new junctions.
 Farm access and the bridleway/public right of way near Broxfield will be maintained via a bridge.

 - improve journey times and journey time reliability

 - improve safety